Items filtered by date: March 2020

 Surgery – In more severe cases where the hammertoes have become more rigid, foot surgery is a potential option

-It is important to find shoes that fit you properly in order to avoid a variety of different foot problems.
-For more information about treatment, contact one of our podiatrists from Princeton Foot & Ankle Associates.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from Princeton Foot & Ankle Associates.
 Our doctors will treat your foot and ankle needs.

 If you are suffering from tenderness, pain, or stiffness in the joints of your feet or ankles, call us to schedule an appointment.